 There are basically three tiers in the diesel heater market.
 The top of the line brands are Eberspacher and Webasto.
 They are European-made and are the best quality available.
 A good analogy is to call them the ‘Mercedes Benz’ of heater.
-We sell the new super quiet Eberspacher D2L with complete, ready to install kit or the older but well tried and proven Eberspacher D2 which is slightly cheaper.
+We sell the new super quiet Eberspacher D2L with complete, ready to install kit.

 In the middle tier, are our Chinese-made Belief air heaters.
-These heaters are some of the best heaters made in China.
+These heaters are the best heaters made in China.
 They are a quality product and backed by our two year warranty.
-We have sold thousands of these heaters for over six years with only a few needing servicing or replacing in that time.
-Complete installation kits for these heaters are around $700 less than a European equivalent.
+We have sold thousands of these heaters for over 8 years with generally excellent reliability and many happy customers.
+Complete installation kits for these heaters are around $1000 less than a European equivalent.

 The bottom level is composed of heaters from brandless factories in China.
 These factories sell heaters directly online with no service, parts or backup.
 Their heaters are generally made of inferior parts and are generally unreliable.
 Additionally, they are often marketed falsely above their specifications; for example, some 5kW heaters are listed as 8kW.
 We do not sell these heaters due to reliability problems.
 Read more about these cheap heaters and why you should avoid them here.

 For camper trailers and caravans that don’t have a diesel fuel source, you will need an ancillary tank.
 Our tank options include wafer tanks, which can either fit behind your gas bottles on a bracket or on a front box, or the easy fit tank, which is designed to go in front or tunnel boots and is easily disconnected and taken out for filling.
 We also have other tank options, including 10L and 20L jerry cans.
-Check the fuel tanks on our website for the full range.
+Check the fuel tanks on our website for the full range, or read this specific article on diesel heater fuel tank selection.
 The choice of fuel tank can be very specific, depending on your layout and available space.

 For diesel fuelled motorhomes and buses it is ideal is to take fuel out of the main tank.
 On Fiats and big buses, accessing the top of the fuel tank is quite easy as they have a removable cover.
 Other motor home brands often don’t have removable fuel tank covers, so accessing the top of the tank is more difficult.
 In these cases the only way to install a fuel straw may be to have a mechanic lower the tank out and install the fuel pickup.
 We do not recommend tapping into existing vehicle fuel lines.
 Modern vehicles often have pressurised fuel lines that won’t work with the heater.
 Cutting into them may void your warranty or pose a safety risk.